JuliaComputing/DataSets.jl/README.md

 end
 ```

-`open()` should
-1. Check that the tree is clean (if it's not)
-2. Create a tree data model and pass it to the user as `git_tree`
-3. Commit a new version using the changes made to `git_tree`.

-This kind of thing already works in the prototype code - try looking at
+This kind of thing already works in the prototype code - look at
 `DataSets.GitTreeRoot`.

 ### Provenance: What is this data?
 What was I thinking?